RoyalNegative/RoyalNegative/README.md

-- 👋 Hi, I’m @RoyalNegative
+- 👋 Hi, I’m Kaan
-- 👀 I’m interested in music, programming.
+- 👀 I’m interested in music, games, programming.
-- 🌱 I’m currently learning crypto
-- 💞️ I’m looking to collaborate on cyrpto and anything I can improve and learn from.
+- 💞️ I’m looking to collaborate on anything that I can improve and learn from.
 - 📫 You can reach me by my [email](mailto:kaanerenmemisoglu@gmail.com).
+-  💼 You can visit my [linked-in]( https://www.linkedin.com/in/kaan-erenmemisoglu/).

 <!---
 RoyalNegative/RoyalNegative is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.